Rotating black holes in Einstein-aether theory: Rotating black holes in Einstein-aether theory

 \subsection{Horizons}

 A black hole horizon is usually defined as the boundary of the causal past of future null infinity, where the causal structure is determined by the spacetime metric.
 In Einstein-aether theory, each of the wave modes is associated with an effective metric $g^{\rm eff}_{\mu\nu}$ \eqref{eq:effmetric}, which defines a corresponding notion of event horizon.\footnote{For all the cases studied here either the spin-0 or the spin-2 horizon coincides with the metric horizon.} These horizons are all hypersurfaces that are null with respect to the appropriate metric.
 For stationary axisymmetric solutions, as considered here, the Killing vectors $\partial_v$ and $\partial_\phi$ are tangent to any horizon, so the horizon is the hypersurface which, at least locally, can be defined by $z = z_H(\theta)$.
-Then defining the normal 1-form, $n = d(z - z_H(\theta))$, the condition that the horizon is a null hypersurface is the condition that $n$ is null with respect to $g_{\rm eff}$, i.e.\ $(g^{-1}_{\rm eff})^{\mu\nu} n_\mu n_\nu = 0$.\footnote{We emphasize that $g^{-1}_{\rm eff}$ is the inverse of $g_{\rm eff}$, rather than that metric with indices raised with the usual spacetime metric $g$.
-Explicitly this is $(g^{-1}_{\rm eff})^{\mu\nu} = g^{\mu\nu} + \left( 1 - \frac{1}{s_{(a)}^2} \right) u^\mu u^\nu$.}
+Then defining the normal 1-form,